Our Impact

 First 5 San Joaquin invested in programs to improve the health, mental health, and well-being of young children.

-children received a screening for developmental delays, and 307 of those children received a special needs referral.
+children received a screening for developmental delays with 315 of those children being referred for further specialized services

 children were connected to at least one service through the Help Me Grow Call Center.

-children received a screening or an intervention for a special need from the Great Beginnings program.
+children received screening or intervention services from the Great Beginnings program

 First 5 San Joaquin invested in programs that connect families to needed resources and promote parent resilience.